tomakita/DoctestInteractive/README.md

 ![Scope Example](visuals/scope_ex.png)

 DoctestInteractive is currently in beta.
-If you encounter instability when using it, check the log files located in `%LocalAppData%\Microsoft\VisualStudio\<your version of VS>\Extensions\<wherever VS chose to install DoctestInteractive>`.
+If you encounter instability when using it, check the log files located in `<Visual Studio install location>/Common7/IDE/analyzer_log-<date>.txt`.
 Feel free to open issues for bug reports, feature requests, or any other feedback!

 # Limitations & Planned Improvements